 The answer is simpler than you might think.
 Hard water is just water that contains a high level of salts or minerals — usually calcium and magnesium.

-That actually sounds kind of nice, doesn’t it?
+That sounds kind of nice, doesn’t it?
 When you think about eating, minerals are goals.
 But topically, it’s a different story, and hard water is often the culprit behind chronic skin and hair issues.

 All of this intense dryness also triggers an emergency response from your sebaceous glands, which start pumping out natural oils to compensate.
 In the end, you’re left with a perfect storm of flaking skin cells, harmful bacteria, and excess oil — all the building blocks of an acne breakout!